robotsorcerer/robotsorcerer.github.io/pubs.md

 © {{ "now" | date: "%Y" }} IEEE.
 Personal use of the IEEE materials here is permitted.
-Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing any of these materials for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of these works in other works.<br><br>
+Permission from IEEE must be obtained for all other uses, in any current or future media, including reprinting/republishing any of these materials for advertising or promotional purposes, creating new collective works, for resale or redistribution to servers or lists, or reuse of any copyrighted component of these works in other works. <br><br>

+NB: The asterisk symbol next to an author's name signifies equal contribution.<br><br>

 <table class="table table-hover" >

 <hr>

 <center>
+<a href="#submits"><font size="4">Submitted / </font></a>
-<a href="#revs"><font size="4">Submitted / </font></a>
+<a href="#revs"><font size="4">Under Revision / </font></a>
 <a href="#pubs"><font size="4"> Published / </font></a>
 <a href="#reps"><font size="4">Technical Reports /</font></a>
 <a href="#abstracts"><font size="4">Presentations / </font></a>